sergiokopplin/indigo/README.md

 0. :star: to the project. :metal:
 1. Fork the project [Indigo](https://github.com/sergiokopplin/indigo/fork)
-2. Edit `_config.yml` with your data (check <a href="README.md#settings">settings</a> section)
+2. Edit `_config.yml` with your data
 3. Write some posts :bowtie:

-If you want to test locally on your machine, do the following steps also:
+To run locally do the following:

 1. Install [Jekyll](https://jekyllrb.com) and [Bundler](https://bundler.io/).
 2. Clone the forked repo on your machine
 3. Enter the cloned folder via terminal and run `bundle install`
 4. Then run `bundle exec jekyll serve`
 5. Open it in your browser: `http://localhost:4000`
-6. Do you want an admin panel to edit your posts?
-You can install this plugin [jekyll-admin](https://jekyll.github.io/jekyll-admin/).

 Or run with [docker](https://github.com/BretFisher/jekyll-serve).